-Wheaton (1990).
-Subsequently, a number of papers have used a search and matching framework to study the housing market, which include Caplin and Leahy (2011), Diaz and Jerez (2013), Genesove and Han (2012), Head et al. (2014) and (2016), Kashiwagi (2014a) and (2014b), Krainer (2001), Ngai and Tenreyro (2014), Ngai and Sheedy (2017), Novy-Marx (2009) and Piazzesi and Schneider (2009).
+Related literature.
+The first paper to develop a model of the housing market with search frictions to study the relationship between prices and vacancy duration is the seminal work in Wheaton (1990).
+Subsequently, a number of papers have used a search and matching framework to study the housing market, which include Anenberg (2016), Burnside, Eichenbaum and Rebelo (2016), Caplin and Leahy (2011), Diaz and Jerez (2013), Genesove and Han (2012), Head et al. (2014) and (2016), Kashiwagi (2014a) and (2014b), Krainer (2001), Ngai and Tenreyro (2014), Ngai and Sheedy (2015) and (2017), Novy-Marx (2009), Piazzesi and Schneider (2009) and Smith (2015).
 With the exception of Diaz and Jerez (2013), these papers focus either on the steady state, predictable cycles such as hot and cold seasons, or long-run trends.
-Diaz and Jerez (2013) is the first paper to study a business cycle model of the housing market with search frictions.4
+Diaz and Jerez (2013) is the first paper to study a business cycle model of the housing market with search frictions.

 Our paper complements this previous work in two ways.
 First, we establish that the data imply a positive relationship between vacancies and buyers, i.e. that the Beveridge Curve in the housing market is upward sloping.
 Second, we propose an endogenous mechanism that can reproduce the positive correlation between buyers and vacancies.
-Given that the Beveridge Curve is downward sloping in standard DMP search models, it is not possible to match the sign of the co-movement of all the key variables, namely vacancies, buyers, market tightness and prices.5 Unlike papers in this literature, we assume an endogenous entry of both buyers and vacancies in a model with business cycle fluctuations.
-We show that this endogenous double entry is essential to generate an upward sloping Beveridge Curve, something that is consistent with the findings in Garibaldi and Wasmer (2005) for the labor market.
-Finally, we show that the model is able to match the stylized facts qualitatively and quantitatively.6
+Given that the Beveridge Curve is downward sloping in standard DMP search models, it is not possible to match the sign of the co-movement of all the key variables, namely vacancies, buyers, market tightness and prices.
+Unlike papers in this literature, we assume an endogenous entry of both buyers and vacancies in a model with business cycle fluctuations.
+We show that this endogenous double entry is essential to generate an upward sloping Beveridge Curve.
+Finally, we show that the model is able to match the stylized facts qualitatively and quantitatively.